plloyd11/craftand/src/content/careers/content-strategist-copywriter.md

 * Ability to produce content on a frequent and regular basis
 * College degree or equivalent

 Interested?
 Let's talk.
-This position will be virtual and will require an approximately 12hr/week commitment.
+This position will be virtual and will require a commitment of approximately 12hrs/week.

 [DROP US A LINE](mailto:karen@craftand.com "email")